top of page

 At My Inner Child Clinic, we don’t use hypnosis to erase memories — we use it to help the nervous system find safety, so the memory no longer feels like a threat.

-That sentence captures what trauma feels like — knowing you’re safe, yet your body hasn’t caught up.
+That sentence captures what trauma feels like.
+You may logically know you’re safe, yet you don't feel at ease.

 Our trauma-informed hypnotherapy helps the nervous system relearn calm, so the body and mind can finally agree: “I am safe now.”